mdiasdev/SwiftFestWorkshop/presentation.markdown

 }
 ```

-We'll also make the rows function in case we need to get all Reservations:
+We'll also make the rows function in case we need to get all `Reservations`:
 ```
 func rows() -> [Reservation] {
     var rows = [Reservation]()